QuantEcon/lecture-julia.myst/_sources/getting_started_julia/julia_by_example.md

 The other additional function `plot!` adds a graph to the existing plot.

 This follows a general convention in Julia, where a function that modifies the arguments or a global state has a `!` at the end of its name.

+The `L` in front of the labels is using the LaTeXStrings package, which will try to interpret the text as latex for display.

 #### A Slightly More Useful Function